Issue Your First Ethereum Transaction

 Now that you have an Ethereum environment with some active nodes, it's time to deploy a basic smart contract and issue some transactions.

-- Navigate to your business network dashboard and click on the Shared Assets tab.
+- Navigate to your business network dashboard and click on the Apps icon in the left navigation pane.

-- Stay on the Ethereum tile and click NEXT
+- Select the Ethereum tile and click NEXT

-- Provide a name for your Contract Project.
+- Provide a name for your App project.
 We'll use

 Simple Storagefor this example.

 - Click on the Managed Compilation from Github option.
-Kaleido also allows you to directly supply bytecode and an accompanying binary interface.
-However, we want to avoid compilation procedures and any unnecessary complexity, so we'll just import some basic solidity code from Github and let Kaleido do all of the heavy lifting.
+Kaleido also allows you to supply bytecode and an accompanying binary interface directly.
+However, we want to avoid compilation procedures and unnecessary complexity, so we'll just import some basic solidity code from Github and let Kaleido do all of the heavy lifting.

 - Click FINISH to create the project namespace.

-- At the moment this is simply an empty contract project namespace with an "import from Github" configuration.
+- What is generated is an empty App project namespace with an "import from Github" configuration.
 We now need to populate it with some source code.
-Click the NEW COMPILATION button in the upper right portion of your screen.
+Click the CREATE NEW VERSION button in the upper right portion of your screen.

 storedData - and two methods -